 What if you’re renting and have no hot water?

 If you’re a renter, it can be hard to know where to turn when your hot water fails.
 As anyone renting a property would expect, it is the landlord’s legal responsibility to make sure your boiler is working and to rectify and repair any problems under the Landlord and Tenant Act (1985).

 You should contact your landlord in writing or via email and clearly explain the situation and what repairs are required.
 If your landlord is unresponsive, you are required to send a second letter.
 If this doesn’t work, you may request help from your local council, who have the power to enforce your landlord to uphold his responsibilities and can authorise repairs and send the bill to your landlord.

-Is your boiler in need of a service?
+Is your boiler in need of a repair?